cmaureir/progra-alma/lectures/week6/assignment6.rst

   * Change the transporter status (*MOVING*).
   * Change the antenna status (random, between *OBSERVING* and *FAIL*).
   * Change the path status (Remove path from set).
-  * Display a message warning of the movement.
+  * Display a message warning the movement.
 * **Set antennas positions**, instructions:

   * Function name ``set_antenna_position(...)``.
   * For each path, change the dice position to a random ``(x,y,z)`` position.
-  * Display a message warning of the movement.
+  * Display a message warning the movement.
 * **Set antennas status**, instructions:

   * Function name ``set_antenna_state(...)``.
   * For each antenna in a path, change the state randomly-
   * Change antenna state.
-  * Display a message warning of the state change.
+  * Display a message warning the state change.
 * **Start antenna observation**, instructions:

   * Function name ``start_observation(...)``
   * For each antenna in a path, with a *READY* state, start the observation and generate a list of ten data numbers randomly.
   * Change antenna state.
-  * Display a message warning of the observation process.
+  * Display a message warning the observation process.

 * **Getting the observation data**, instructions: